 Payment model CPA

-If you choose this payment model for your paid ads, costs are only incurred if the customer performs a certain action.
+If you choose this ad payment model, costs are only incurred if the customer performs a specific action.
 Depending on the company and industry, you can define exactly which follow-up action the customer must take after a click on your ad.
 CPA is most commonly used in these manners:

 - Software companies and platforms pay when the customer downloads a program